Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers/ButtonBuzzer/README.md

 #  Linux Kernel Driver for Buzzer and push Button
-his Linux kernel module provides a platform driver that manages a buzzer and a button via GPIOs, enabling basic sound signaling and input detection.
+This Linux kernel module provides a platform driver that manages a buzzer and a button via GPIOs, enabling basic sound signaling and input detection.

 # Features